ekleinod/opentt-documents/README.md

 - `feature-*` - writing a special feature
 - `release-*` - synchronizing release versions between `develop` and `master`
 - `hotfix-*` - fast bugfixes

+## Legal stuff for programs

+Copyright 2014 Ekkart Kleinod <ekleinod@edgesoft.de>

+The program is distributed under the terms of the GNU General Public License.

+See COPYING for details.

+This file is part of OpenTT-Documents.

+OpenTT-Documents is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+OpenTT-Documents is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with OpenTT-Documents.
+If not, see <http://www.gnu.org/licenses/>.